T-P22 and T-P23 low voltage fault locator for finding permanent and intermittent faults on live cables

-- Used in conjunction with additional T-P23 units it can provide a 3-phase voltage gradient fault location system.
-Two, or more, T-P23 units can be configured to operate as a quasi-synchronous Travelling Wave Fault Location System
+- Used in conjunction with additional devices it can provide a 3-phase voltage gradient fault location system.
+Two, or more, units can be configured to operate as a quasi-synchronous Travelling Wave Fault Location System

-The Kehui T-P23 has been designed to locate all types of low voltage cable faults, but especially difficult and troublesome intermittent faults.
+The Kehui T-P22 and T-P23 have been designed to locate all types of low voltage cable faults, but especially difficult and troublesome intermittent faults.
 It can be controlled locally from a portable PC or remotely over a telephone channel (either landline or GSM).
-The Kehui T-P23 is connected simultaneously to all 3 phases of an LV cable to allow the local or remote operator to perform TDR testing on any combination of phases.
-Power for the device is taken through the 3 phase test lead so it requires at least 1 phase to be energised.
-The Kehui T-P23 includes a three- channel transient recorder which is used to acquire information about the nature and behaviour of intermittent faults.
-The signals acquired by the transient recorder are also used to detect “trigger” conditions for the TDR system based on voltage distortion.
+The unit is connected simultaneously to all 3 phases of an LV cable to allow the local or remote operator to perform TDR testing on any combination of phases.
+Power for the device is taken through the 3-phase test lead so it requires at least 1 phase to be energised.
+They include a three- channel transient recorder which is used to acquire information about the nature and behaviour of intermittent faults, whilst the T-P22 has an additional current channel.
+The signals acquired by the transient recorder are also used to detect “trigger” conditions for the TDR system based on current or voltage distortion.

-Voltage recordings from several of Kehui T-P23 units can be used for fault location by voltage gradient.
-By allowing control from a remote location, the Kehui T-P23 can be connected to a faulty cable by field staff who are not necessarily familiar with the analysis of TDR waveforms.
+Voltage recordings from several of devices can be used for fault location by voltage gradient.
+By allowing control from a remote location, the units can be connected to a faulty cable by field staff who are not necessarily familiar with the analysis of TDR waveforms.
 The expertise in adjustment and interpretation being provided by a centrally located specialist.
-This becomes particularly beneficial when the equipment has to be left on-site awaiting the (re)- occurrence of an intermittent fault.
+This becomes particularly beneficial when the equipment has to be left on-site awaiting the (re)-occurrence of an intermittent fault.